-TimeIn cases where detailed network modelling is required to inform the time-sequential modelling appliesstudy, detailed transmission constraint equations are applied to a regional network topology (see Section 2.3.1), consistent with the approach used in NEMDE.
-These transmission constraint equations represent the network configuration following the REZ network expansions and sub-regional augmentations identified from the capacity outlook modelling.
+In cases where detailed network modelling is required to inform the time-sequential study, detailed transmission constraint equations are applied to a regional network topology (see Section 2.3.1), consistent with the approach used in NEMDE.
+These transmission constraint equations represent the network configuration following the REZ network augmentations and sub-regional augmentations identified from the capacity outlook modelling.